ateeqdev/web3_of_the_day/README.md

 A fun fact or technical aspect of blockchain a day.

+#### Jan 21, 2022: Paxos vs Raft

+Paxos is a consensus algorithm.
+It is hard to understand and later, Raft was proposed.

+Paxos vs Raft: Raft only allows servers with up-to-date logs to become leaders, whereas Paxos allows any server to be leader provided it then updates its log to ensure it is up-to-date.

-#### Jan 19, 2022: Byzantine Nodes
+#### Jan 20, 2022: Byzantine Nodes

-It is impossible to achieve consensus with just 1/3 or malicious nodes
+It is impossible to achieve consensus with just 1/3 of malicious nodes

 #### Jan 19, 2022: CAP Theorem of Distributed Systems